FYP-Jalien/test-suite/README.md

 - If you adding new files or removing a test file, please update the `run_all_test.sh` file inside the directory.

 ## How to run the tests
+- Create a `.env` file using the `.env.example` file as a template.
-Run the `sudo test.sh` file in the root directory.
+- Run the `sudo test.sh` file in the root directory.